milkyware/milkyware.github.io/_drafts/handling-exceptions-in-isolated-durable-functions.md

 ## Understanding the TaskFailedException

-In in-process Durable Functions, any exceptions which occurs when executing an activity function or sub-orchestration are passed back to the parent orchestration wrapped in a `FunctionFailedException`.
+In in-process Durable Functions, any exceptions which occur when executing an activity function or sub-orchestration are passed back to the parent orchestration wrapped in a `FunctionFailedException`.
 However, in isolated Durable Functions this has changed.

 ``` cs
 [Function(nameof(OrchSample))]